 You will undertake a variety of projects, enabling you to get to work with and learn from different students within the class – learning to reconcile different cultural perspectives and preferred working methods.
 As befits a complex project management environment, you will often have to work within tight time-frames to manage multiple tasks and deadlines.

 The programme assessment involves a mix of individual assignments and group-based projects.
 To find out more about the assessment used, see the individual module descriptions accessed from Programme Content.

 Outside of the timetabled sessions, you will be expected to manage your own learning: reading widely, researching using the Internet and making extensive use of the University library resources, both print-based and online.
 Data points in all campus rooms allow you to access the library catalogue and many other online databases from on-campus accommodation.
-You have 24-hour access to the School's computer labs and there is a wireless network in the School.
+You access to the School's computer labs until 10.00pm each evening and there is a wireless network in the School.